Integrated catchment management across Victoria

 Legislation specifically focused on biodiversity protection and management includes the Flora and Fauna Guarantee Act 1988.
 It is the key piece of Victorian legislation for the conservation of threatened species and communities and for the management of potentially threatening processes.
 The Victorian Government has also put in place the Protecting Victoria’s Environment – Biodiversity 2037 plan outlining the long-term vision for Victoria’s biodiversity supported by two overarching goals of Victorians valuing nature and Victoria’s natural environment being healthy.

-Parks Victoria’s state-wide Land Management Strategy (in preparation) will set the direction for Parks Victoria’s land management including nature conservation, cultural heritage management and visitor management and services.
+Parks Victoria’s state-wide Land Management Strategy sets the direction for Parks Victoria’s land management including nature conservation, cultural heritage management and visitor management and services.

-The Pupangarli Marnmarnepu ‘Owning Our Future’ – Aboriginal Self-Determination Reform Strategy has been developed by the Department of Environment, Land, Water and Planning with the aim of partnering with Traditional Owners and Aboriginal Victorians to advance self-determination and achieving a future where Victoria’s First Peoples are in control of their own future.
+The Pupangarli Marnmarnepu ‘Owning Our Future’ – Aboriginal Self-Determination Reform Strategy has been developed by the Victorian Government with the aim of partnering with Traditional Owners and Aboriginal Victorians to advance self-determination and achieving a future where Victoria’s First Peoples are in control of their own future.

 The Victorian Agriculture strategy seeks to build on the sector’s strengths, enable it to respond flexibly to emerging challenges and capture new opportunities so that agriculture can continue to flourish in the face of global change and increasing unpredictability for all members of our society and our broader economy.